 All PALLAS activities structurally consider every possible impact on people and the environment, on all aspects.
-PALLAS strives to eliminate or minimise negative effects and risks, and to redress them where possible.
+PALLAS strives to eliminate or minimise negative effects and risks and to redress them where possible.

-During the design of the PALLAS-reactor, we looked at the efficient organization and minimization of the waste flow of radioactive waste.
+During the design of the PALLAS-reactor, we looked at the efficient organisation and minimization of the waste flow of radioactive waste.
 In addition, the PALLAS-reactor complies with all (safety) regulations in the area of handling waste.
 The business case also takes the decommissioning into account.

 - Read more about ‘Radioactive waste and spent fuel management‘, the international framework of the International Atomic Energy Agency (IAEA).

 - Read more about the ‘National radioactive waste program‘ on the ANVS website.